TAG | social media

 Meanwhile, many brands are running their own deals or offering discounts and coupons directly through their sites and social media communities. @CoupSmart is a smart social commerce solution that empowers established brands to run deals in a variety of ways directly through their Facebook pages, while allowing the brand to keep all of that valuable customer data, rather than the deal company owning it.

-Stay tuned for my next blog when I will look at how predictive analytics can help drive social commerce.
+Stay tuned for my next blog when I will look at how predictive analytics and strategy simulations can help decipher big data.

 Posted by mdorman on April 22, 2013